domoritz/tvcg-journal-typst/README.md

 First, link the current directory as a [Typst local package](https://github.com/typst/packages#local-packages) with `link.sh` so that the template can be used in a local project.

 Then run `typst compile template/main.typ --root template/` to compile the template against the development version of the package.
 If you want to use the released version of the tvcg-journal package, delete the local symlink.

+Install the required fonts locally with `brew install font-liberation`.